First Response Homeopathy Remedies To Use In A Disaster 2

 Puncture wounds: See Hypericum or Ledum palustre.
 (Part 1)

-Hypericum perforatum (Hyper.): Damaged nerves with shooting pains that travel up the limbs, along nerve tracts.
+Hypericum perforatum (Hyper.): Damaged nerves with shooting pains to travel up the limbs along nerve tracts.

 Rhus toxicodendron (Rhus-t.): Pain and stiffness that is worse after rest and better for ongoing movement.